 - The current employment situation of all the researchers

-- A plan for how programme information and research results will be disseminated, both within the scientific community and society at large, and the costs for this
+- A plan for how programme information and research results will be communicated, both within the scientific community and society at large.

 - Name all research staff.
 List them as project participants with their monthly salaries, employer’s social-insurance contribution top-up (LKP) and working time in the project.
 Salaries for unnamed researchers, including LKP, are to be added under ‘Drift’ (operation) when occurring.